Last updated on December 10th, 2025 at 05:16 pm

 Great app but we dont know where the spells are.

 So, we might not be little, but we believe in magic.
 It sounds childish.
-We want to know, how you got the information (I dont care how, just keep reading), and if these are real spells.
+We want to know, how you got the information (we dont care how, just keep reading), and if these are real spells.
 Probably not.
 But someone we know did something and it happened.
 Maybe coincidence.
 But maybe not.
 By the way, dont make fun of us for this.
 (Also we dont know how to rate it so Im doing one star.
 Nothing personal.
 We just dont know how to use the book.
 So what we might be told, we would change our star rating) Thank you for reading!
-(If you did)
+(If you did).

 This app might seem to be a simple spell list, but it gives you enormous power through a clear and simple sorting and filtering mechanism.
 Want to see all second level wizard evocation spells?
 You can do that!
 The interface is intuitive.
 The design is fun.
 You can have separate lists for multiple characters.
 And its free with no ads.
-Im not sure we’ve ever seen an app this good without popups, etc. Highly recommend for anyone playing 5e D&D who wants to track spells.
+Im not sure Ive ever seen an app this good without popups, etc. Highly recommend for anyone playing 5e D&D who wants to track spells.

 This app is almost perfect but all it needs is a way to separate the spells between levels.
 Right now it seems like the levels are all mixed in with each other and it sorts them by name.
 So if that could be added it would be absolutely perfect.